chrnmaxim/fastapi_template/README.md

 * Configured [alembic](https://alembic.sqlalchemy.org/en/latest/) for database migrations.
 * `BaseRepository` class as the main interface for basic CRUD operations with DB models.
 * `Docker` files for tests and local app start.
+* `Nginx` configuration includes optimized timeouts, connection limits.
 * `Makefile` with commands for convenient usage.
 * CI workflow in GitHub Actions that starts with each commit into open PR into `develop` or `main` branches.

 ## Optimization key points

 ### SQLAlchemy
-* SQLAlchemy Connection Pooling with [AsyncAdaptedQueuePool](https://docs.sqlalchemy.org/en/20/core/pooling.html#sqlalchemy.pool.AsyncAdaptedQueuePool) allows to maintain connection to database.
+* SQLAlchemy Connection Pooling with [AsyncAdaptedQueuePool](https://docs.sqlalchemy.org/en/20/core/pooling.html#sqlalchemy.pool.AsyncAdaptedQueuePool) allows maintaining a connection to the database.
 > [!NOTE]
 > `POOL_SIZE` and `MAX_OVERFLOW` environment variables should be set taking `uvicorn --workers N` into account.
-* `src.dependencies.get_session` provides AsyncGenerator of an [AsyncSession](https://docs.sqlalchemy.org/en/20/orm/extensions/asyncio.html#sqlalchemy.ext.asyncio.AsyncSession) instance with the transaction that would be automatically committed or rolled back in case of any exception at the exit from the context manager.
+* `src.dependencies.get_session` provides an AsyncGenerator of an [AsyncSession](https://docs.sqlalchemy.org/en/20/orm/extensions/asyncio.html#sqlalchemy.ext.asyncio.AsyncSession) instance with a transaction that will be automatically committed or rolled back in case of any exception upon exiting the context manager.
 > [!NOTE]
-> DB connection is checked out from the pool at first `AsyncSession.execute` call and remains so until the exit from the context manager.
+> The DB connection is checked out from the pool at the first `AsyncSession.execute` call and remains so until exiting the context manager.

 ### FastAPI
 * [ORJSONResponse](https://fastapi.tiangolo.com/advanced/custom-response/#orjsonresponse) as